bohlijo/IEMS_EAU/README.md

 This git repository contains exercises of Johannes.

-The files concerning a specific exercise are stored in the directoy exercise_n.
+The files concerning a specific exercise are stored in the directoy exercise_sheet_n.